celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

 - How to quickly set up a hardhat development environment.

 ## What next?
 ​Although, you have learned how to use the ethersjs library.
-You should endeavor to practice to get acquinted to it.
+You should endeavor to practice to get acquainted with it.
 Create a project from the scratch without using this example, and see how well you have improved.

 **[Read more aout Celo](https://docs.celo.org/tutorials)**